Mounting an external file share#

 pvc: the name of the Kubernetes Persistent Volume Claim.
 This PVC must meet the following criteria:

 • The PVC must be pre-created.
-AE5 will not auto-create a PVC for you.
+Workbench will not auto-create a PVC for you.
 Thus the PVC and the Persistent Volume (PV) it is bound to must already exist.

 • If readOnly is false, it must have a ReadWriteMany access policy.
 If readOnly is true, it must be either ReadWriteMany or ReadOnlyMany.

-nfs: this is an NFS import specification, and its syntax has not changed from AE 5.4—and remains the only option for multi-node, Gravity-based clusters.
+nfs: this is an NFS import specification, and its syntax has not changed from Workbench 5.4—and remains the only option for multi-node, Gravity-based clusters.

 • server: the FQDN or IP address of the NFS server.